KLewis1993/CardsOfOpprotunity/README.md

 3. **Settle the Wager**: The loser completes the agreed-upon task or decision, adding a playful twist to everyday choices.

-This app showcases smooth integrations with SwiftUI, Swift Data, REST API, and animations.
+This app showcases smooth integrations with SwiftUI, REST API, and animations.
 It's a great example of how a simple concept can be turned into an engaging mobile experience.

 ## Authors